1800 898 220

 The project is supported by the South Australian Government, and the State's vision to leverage its wind, sun, land, infrastructure and skills to be a world-class renewable hydrogen supplier.

 HyP SA's Development Application was approved in September 2019, with the ground being broken by the Premier of South Australia the Hon.
-Stephen Marshall MP on site in December 2019.
-First hydrogen production is planned for late 2020, and once operational, HyP SA is expected to operate for at least five years.
+Steven Marshall MP on site in December 2019.
+First production at site was achieved in late 2020, with first supply of renewable hydrogen blended gas via the networks and first supply of renewable hydrogen to industry via tube trailers expected in the first quarter of 2021.

 Although hydrogen is the most abundant element in the universe, it’s not freely available - it must be separated from other elements.
 The hydrogen we produce will be renewable because it is created from water and renewable electricity in a process called electrolysis.